Index

 2.1 Login

-The AMED Data Sharing Platform uses two login authentication methods.
+The AMED Data Utilization Platform uses two login authentication methods.

 One way is to log in using the authentication system used by the research institution the user belongs to via an authentication platform called GakuNin (https://www.gakunin.jp/).
 The other is to log in using the login ID issued by the AMED Data Utilization Platform, SecurID.